Superior vena cava obstruction (SVCO)

 What is a superior vena cava obstruction (SVCO)?

 Superior vena cava obstruction (SVCO) happens when something blocks the blood flow along the SVC.
-Because the walls of the SVC are thin, they can easily become squashed (compressed).
+The walls of the SVC are thin and can easily become squashed or compressed.

 Causes of SVCO

 Most cases of SVCO are caused by lung cancer.
 The cancer may press directly on the SVC.
-Or it may spread to the lymph nodes (glands) nearby, which become swollen.
+Or it may spread to the lymph nodes nearby, which become swollen.
+These may then press on the SVC and block the flow of blood along the vein.

 Symptoms of SVCO